 Also of interest is that Waterford has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Waterford who are college-educated is somewhat higher than the average US community of 21.84%: 26.15% of adults in Waterford have at least a bachelor's degree.
+The overall education level of Waterford is somewhat higher than in the average US city of 21.84%: 26.44% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Waterford is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Slavic languages.